 - If the postdoc’s work at Stanford would be of interest to the entity for which the postdoc is consulting, or if there is any financial relationship that might intersect with the postdoc research (e.g., the entity for which the postdoc is consulting provides financial support for the research the postdoc is doing at Stanford, or there is a technology licensing agreement between Stanford and this entity involving the postdoc’s research), then a potential conflict of interest would have to be disclosed.

-Postdocs should let their faculty mentor know what consulting plans are being arranged, and discuss any concerns related to either of the above factors.
+Postdocs should let their faculty sponsor know what consulting plans are being arranged, and discuss any concerns related to either of the above factors.
 Since consulting is defined to be outside of a standard postdoctoral appointment, Stanford has no policy limiting consulting compensation, nor does Stanford share in that compensation.
 For US citizens and permanent residents, outside consulting activity does not require Stanford approval, as long as the above guidelines are followed.Foreign scholars must obtain additional prior approval by Stanford due to the regulations governing off-campus activity for foreign students and scholars.
 Guidelines are available on the Bechtel International Center’s website.

 - J-1 Scholars: https://bechtel.stanford.edu/immigration/employment/j-1-scholar-site-authorization.